 When your dog’s breath takes a turn for the worse, it could be an indicator that it is having oral issues.
 We can provide a thorough examination of its mouth to help us determine if a dog teeth cleaning is necessary.
 This will also give us the opportunity to speak with you about the best ways to prevent periodontal disease.

-If we find that tooth extraction is necessary, then Dr. Emily Baldwin is skilled in oral surgery, including complicated tooth extractions and flap procedures to prevent open sockets.
-She is passionate about preventative care and offers compassionate dog dental care to all her patients.
+If we find that tooth extraction is necessary, then Dr. Evan Ware is skilled in oral surgery, including complicated tooth extractions and flap procedures to prevent open sockets.
+He is passionate about preventative care and offers compassionate dog dental care to all her patients.

 What Are the Symptoms of Dental Disease in Your Dog?

 When caring for your dog, it is up to you to pay attention to changes in its eating habits.
 After all, you are its voice, and unlike your pet, you have the advantage of being able to speak up when you have a toothache.